Writing Sample: Docs as code - Why bother, and how to start writing documents as code

 You should read this if you are a technical writer and want to work better with development teams.
 By the time you finish reading this, you should be able to:

-This article assumes working knowledge of and processes.
+This article assumes working knowledge of Agile software development and technical documentation processes.
 If you feel like you could do with a refresher then the links above are a good place to start.

 What is docs as code